Letters from Lodi

 Naturally, the earliest would-be winegrowers had no idea exactly which grape varieties would grow best in their newly adopted home, and so they typically planted several dozen different grapes in "one corner after another," as Robert Louis Stevenson wrote in The Silverado Squatters (1883).
 Wine merchants who sold the wines made from those grapes had to identify their products in the only way Americans of European descent understood: by labeling them with European place names, which is exactly how most Europeans have always been (and still are) sold.
 So wines were given generic names like Burgundy, Chablis, Moselle, Sherry, Madeira, Port, and so forth.
 Because dozens of grapes were grown out in the fields, these wines were made from any and, often, all of those grapes — with absolutely no restrictions as to what grapes could go into any wine.

-Never mind the fact that Burgundy in France is actually made from Pinot noir, and France's Chablis is made exclusively from Chardonnay — things that are regulated by law in traditional European wine regions.
-It was a rare California Burgundy or Chablis that were actually made from Pinot noir or Chardonnay.
-In fact, since experimental plantings of Pinot noir and Chardonnay in California during the 1800s did not do nearly as well as grapes like Zinfandel or Colombard, virtually no California Burgundy or Chablis were made from the grapes originally associated with those place names.
+Never mind the fact that Burgundy in France is actually made from Pinot Noir, and France's Chablis is made exclusively from Chardonnay — things that are regulated by law in traditional European wine regions.
+It was a rare California Burgundy or Chablis that was actually made from Pinot Noir or Chardonnay.
+In fact, since experimental plantings of Pinot Noir and Chardonnay in California during the 1800s did not do nearly as well as grapes like Zinfandel or Colombard, virtually no California Burgundy or Chablis were made from the grapes originally associated with those place names.
 They were made from grapes like Zinfandel and Colombard.
 This was the way the California wine industry did business all the way up until the 1930s, and well after.

 1950s celebrity ad for a Burgundy by Roma Winery, founded in Lodi in 1922